it-is-not-tytorka/SQLAlchemy/README.md

 your relationships.
 ---
 # First of all
+---
 To run this application clone this repository, install `requirements.txt`, set your database URL in a python module `.app/db.py` and run `run.py` module.
 You can check how this application works by using Postman.
-For this you can find a file `FlaskSQL.postman_collection.json` in this repo and import to your own postman workspace and not to write urls by yourself.
+For this you can find a file `FlaskSQL.postman_collection.json` in this repo and import to your own postman workspace and not write urls by yourself.
 ---
 # Database
 This is a diagram of tables in a database.